getyoti/web-fcm-demo/README.md

 # web-fcm-demo

 Welcome to the Web FCM Demo.
-The purpose of this repository is to integrate the Face Capture module and perform predictions to the AI Services through Connect.
+The purpose of this repository is to demo the Face Capture Module npm package integration and use the output image to perform a prediction calling Yoti AI Services.
 The repository is ready to run in local.
-This way, any developer could learn how to integrate the module and make requests through Connect.
+This way, any developer could learn how to integrate the module and make requests to Yoti Services.

 ## Setup

-This project need to have a configuration file in order to work.
+This project needs to have a configuration file in order to work.
 We only need to pass the configuration values as environment variables.
 We can follow this approach using a `.env.local` file:

 Create a `.env.local` file in the root: